AdamVictory/rock-paper-scissors-game/README.md

 # Technologies Used
 This is a list of all the technologies used to create this project
 + HTML5 - Used to give the overvall structure and semantic value.
-+ CSS3 - Used to apply style throughout the website
++ CSS3 - Used to apply style throughout the website.
 + Javascript - Used to create functions to allow the game to work.
 + Google Fonts - Font is embedded into thwe website through a link in the css file.
-+ Emojipedia - Used for Emoji icons
++ Emojipedia - Used for Emoji icons.
 + Git, Github & Gitpod - Used to develop and store my code.
 + Am I responsive - Used to generate the website mockup.
 + Coolers - Used to create my colour scheme.